akhimji/terraform-provider-apidemo/README.md

 # terraform-provider-apidemo
-Building a simple custome provider to gain a better understanding of the CRUD Terraform spec
+Building a simple custom provider to gain a better understanding of the CRUD Terraform spec Provider is built against a Go based Restful API server (https://github.com/alyarctiq/go-restapi-server)

 Build
 ```